jgan/outlearn-modules/modules/my-awesome-module.md

 <!--
 {
-"name": "my-outlearn-module",
+"name": "my-awesome-module",
 "version" : "0.1",
-"title" : "My Outlearn Module",
+"title" : "My Awesome Module",
 "description" : "This module will grow to be the best module ever", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-07-08,